jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-13.md

 <sup>3</sup> And he went on his journeys from the south even to Bethel, unto the place where his tent had been at the beginning, between Bethel and Hai;

 <sup>4</sup> Unto the place of the altar, which he had made there at the first: and there
-Abram called on the name of the LORD.
+Abram called on the name of Enki.

 <sup>5</sup> Lot also, which went with Abram, had flocks, and herds, and tents.